SamplesBuffer#

 If the

-: The index will shift by the number of samples requested (num
+shift_index_bysetting.
+Options are:'result_num': The index will shift by the number of samples returned.'num': The index will shift by the number of samples requested (num).

 Fill the buffer with samples from the source.